A Fiat 125 and pedestrians in the centre of Międzyrzecz, c.1985.

 Nearest City: Gorzów Wlkp

-Nearby Villages and Towns: Bledzew; Bobowicko; Boryszyn; Bukowiec; Chycina, Glebokie; Gorunsko; Gorzyca; Gościkowo; Kalawa; Kalsko; Keszyca; Keszyca Lesna; Kuligowo; Kursko; Lagow; Lubniewice; Lubrza; Nietoperek; Nowa Wies; Nowe Gorzycko; Lubikowo; Obrzyce; Paradyz; Pieski; Policko; Pszczew; Rokitno; Skwierzyna; Sokola Dabrowa; Stary Dwór, Swiebodzin; Templewo; Trzciel; Wojciechowo; Wolsztyn; Wysoka; Wyszanowo; Zemsko; Zbaszyn; Zbaszynek; Zolwin
+Nearby Villages and Towns: Bledzew; Bobowicko; Boryszyn; Brojce; Bukowiec; Chycina, Dabrowka Wielkopolska, Glebokie; Gorunsko; Gorzyca; Gościkowo; Kalawa; Kalsko; Keszyca; Keszyca Lesna; Kuligowo; Kursko; Kręcko; Lagow; Lubniewice; Lubrza; Lutol Mokry; Nietoperek; Nowa Wies; Nowe Gorzycko; Lubikowo; Obrzyce; Paradyz; Pieski; Policko; Pszczew; Rogoziniec; Rokitno; Skwierzyna; Sokola Dabrowa; Stary Dwór, Swiebodzin; Templewo; Trzciel; Wojciechowo; Wolsztyn; Wysoka; Wyszanowo; Zemsko; Zbaszyn; Zbaszynek; Zolwin

-Local Attractions: castle; museum; historic buildings; Paradyz; Miedzyrzecz fortifications; Nietoperek bat reserve; Obra River; attractive lakes and fishing; forests; interesting wildlife including black storks and wild boar.
+Local Attractions: castle; museum; historic buildings; Paradyz; Nazi-era Miedzyrzecz fortifications; Nietoperek bat reserve; fishing and canoeing/kayaking on the Obra River; attractive lakes and forests; interesting wildlife including beavers, black wild boar, and black storks.

 Comment on Międzyrzecz:

-Add your own comment and opinion about Miedzyrzecz to this page.
+Add your own comment and/or photograph of Miedzyrzecz to this webpage.

 More about Miedzyrzecz